Emurasoft/emurasoft.github.io/en/dlg/regist/index.md

 ## Registration Key text box

-Please copy the registration key for the current version of EmEditor Professional to the Clipboard, select this text box, and pressCTRL + V, or right-click to display the context menu, and selectPaste.
+Please copy the registration key for the current version of EmEditor Professional to the Clipboard, select this text box, and press **CTRL + V**, or right-click to display the context menu, and select **Paste**.
 The key will be displayed or sent by email when you have purchased EmEditor Professional.
 If you upgrade from the previous version of EmEditor, you may request a key for the current version at Emurasoft Customer Center (https://support.emeditor.com/en/).